Noses & Nostrils

 Scottish Gaelic (Gàidhlig) troigh [trɔç] = foot (part of body / measurement), sole of foot

-Middle Welsh (Kymraec) troet = foot
+Middle Welsh (Kymraec) troed, troet = foot

-Welsh (Cymraeg) troed [troːɨ̯d / trɔi̯d] = foot; shaft, handle; bottom, base, pedestal, foundation, extremity, end; stalk; foot-joint
+Welsh (Cymraeg) troed [troːɨ̯d / trɔi̯d] = foot, shaft, handle, bottom, base, pedestal, foundation, extremity, end, stalk, foot-joint

 Old Cornish truit = foot

-Middle Cornish troys / tros = foot
+Middle Cornish trois, tros, trôs = foot

 Cornish (Kernewek) troos [tro:z / tru:z] = foot, on foot

-Old Breton troat = foot
+Old Breton treit, treyt = foot

 Middle Breton troat = foot